vbhargav875/VoiceControlledDesktopAssistant/README.md

 Code Execution:

-1. Run ‘setup.sh’ to download and install the required packages
+1. Execute the following command : sudo chmod +x setup.sh && sudo chmod +x start.sh
-2. Run the following command in your terminal : chmod +x start.sh && chmod +x setup.sh
+2. Run the setup script using the following command : ./setup.sh
 3. Fill the fields in the config.yaml file.
-4. Run start.sh file to start the application.
+4. Run the start script to start the application : ./start.sh